gdnmobilelab/podmod-firebase/readme.md

 * `https://pushkin.stg.newsdev.nytimes.com/`
 * `https://pushkin.newsdev.nytimes.com/`

-However, we still need to determine how each environment will be set up.
-There are additional complications with apps, since different versions of it use different push accounts.
-TBD.
+However, staging can only be used with the debug versions of the apps.
+Read [this page on the wiki](https://github.com/newsdev/pushkin/wiki/App-and-server-environments) for more details.

 ## Using it